European Union: The CSDDD reporting rules

 In brief

-In a major shakeup to businesses' obligations relating to human rights, environmental standards, and climate change, the Corporate Sustainability Due Diligence Directive is set to become law.
+In a major shake-up to businesses' obligations relating to human rights, environmental standards, and climate change, the Corporate Sustainability Due Diligence Directive ("CSDDD") is set to become law.
 A final vote is due to take place on 24 April 2024.

-In this article, we focus on the reporting obligations under the CS3D, explaining what those duties entail and any exemptions that may apply.
+In this article, we focus on the reporting obligations under the CSDDD, explaining what those duties entail and any exemptions that may apply.

 Introduction

-As part of the European Union (EU)’s European Green Deal, one of the areas of EU law that has developed most rapidly and profoundly is that relating to corporate sustainability governance.
-Most recently, the Corporate Sustainability Due Diligence Directive (CS3D) has been provisionally agreed at a political level in December 2023, confirmed by COREPER in a revised version in March 2024 and has just been approved by the European Parliament.
+As part of the EU's European Green Deal, one of the areas of EU law that has developed most rapidly and profoundly relates to corporate sustainability governance.
+In December 2023, the CSDDD was provisionally agreed at the political level.
+This provisional political agreement was confirmed by COREPER in a revised form in March 2024 and subsequently approved by the European Parliament.
 An overview of this text is available here.
-The final text of the CS3D must still be formally adopted by the Council of Ministers before it enters into force.
+The final text of the CSDDD must still be formally adopted by the Council of Ministers before it enters into force.

-The CS3D requires businesses in scope to publish an annual statement on their website ("CS3D report"), unless an exemption applies (see section 3 below).
+The CSDDD requires businesses that fall within its scope to publish an annual statement on their website (also called the CSDDD report), unless an exemption applies (see Section 3 below).

-• The CS3D report must be published in at least one of the official EU languages and, where the official language of a non-EU company differs, in a language generally used in international business contexts (such as English, French and Spanish).
+• The CSDDD report must be published in at least one of the official EU languages and, where the official language of a non-EU company differs, in a language generally used in international business contexts (such as English, French or Spanish).

-• The CS3D report must be published no later than 12 months after the balance sheet date of the financial year for which the CS3D report is drawn up, or, for companies voluntarily reporting in accordance with the CSRD1, by the date of publication of the annual financial statements.
+• The CSDDD report must be published no later than 12 months after the balance sheet date of the financial year for which the CSDDD report is drawn up or, for companies voluntarily reporting in accordance with the CSDDD,1 by the date of publication of the annual financial statements.

-• The CS3D report of non-EU companies must also include information about their authorized representative.
+• The CSDDD report of non-EU companies must also include information about their authorized representative.

-• From 1 January 2029, the CS3D report must also be shared with a collection body to be determined at Member States' level for the purpose of making it accessible on the European Single Access Point (ESAP)- the digital platform that will be the single point of access to information published by businesses – which requires businesses to obtain a legal entity identifier (amongst other formalities).
+• From 1 January 2029, the CSDDD report must also be shared with a collection body to be determined at member state level for the purpose of making it accessible on the European Single Access Point (ESAP)2 — the digital platform that will be the single point of access to information published by businesses.
+This will require businesses to obtain a legal entity identifier (among other formalities).

-It is also conceivable that the European Commission will issue a mandatory questionnaire that every company must complete - like, for example, the one issued by the German authority under the German Supply Chain Act.
+It is also conceivable that the European Commission will issue a mandatory questionnaire that every company must complete — similar to the one issued by the German authority under the German Supply Chain Act, for example.

 As under the CSRD, the reporting requirements will not prejudice the protection of trade secrets under the Trade Secrets Directive.

-The CS3D provides that businesses in scope of the CSRD's reporting obligations3 (including those in scope but exempted by their parent reports) are not required to publish a separate CS3D report, since their CSRD report will already describe their transition plan and how they implement their human rights and environmental due diligence.
+The CSDDD provides that businesses falling within the scope of the CSRD's reporting obligations3 (including those in scope but exempted by their parent reports) are not required to publish a separate CSDDD report, since their CSRD report will already describe their transition plan and how they implement their human rights and environmental due diligence.

-While most companies in scope of CS3D are likely to be in scope of the CSRD – and therefore will be able to rely on this reporting exemption – there are some possible cases under which CSRD and CS3D obligations may not overlap, as explained below.
+While most companies falling within the scope of CSDDD are likely to fall within the scope of the CSRD — and therefore will be able to rely on this reporting exemption — there are some possible cases in which CSRD and CSDDD obligations may not overlap, as explained below.

-1. Large non-EU businesses regardless of their presence in the EU
+1. Large non-EU companies, regardless of their presence in the EU

-Non-EU companies and non-EU parents of groups that generated a net turnover of more than EUR 450 million in the EU in the last financial year for which annual financial statements (should) have been adopted must publish a CS3D report, but they may not necessarily be required to file a CSRD/ESRS compliant report.
+Non-EU companies and non-EU parents of groups that generated a net turnover of more than EUR 450 million in the EU in the last financial year for which annual financial statements (should) have been adopted must publish a CSDDD report, but they may not necessarily be required to file a CSRD-/ESRS-compliant report.

-The critical difference between the CSRD and the CS3D applicability in this case is the geographical scope – the CSRD applies to businesses with presence in the EU, either in the form of an EU entity or EU branch, while the CS3D will apply where the business is active in the EU, regardless of whether the business is present in the EU.
-This is an atypical case, e.g., large businesses that have no or limited presence in the EU (because, for instance, they operate remotely) but have a large consumer base in the EU.
-In that regard, a limited presence in the EU could also trigger debate on whether the net turnover was generated within the EU and therefore whether the CS3D would apply to those businesses.
+The critical difference between the applicability of the CSRD and the CSDDD in this case relates to the geographical scope.
+The CSRD applies to businesses with a presence in the EU, either in the form of an EU entity or an EU branch, while the CSDDD will apply where the business is active in the EU, regardless of whether the business is present in the EU.
+This is an atypical case, e.g., large businesses that have no or limited presence in the EU (for instance, because they operate remotely) but have a large consumer base in the EU.
+In that regard, a limited presence in the EU could also trigger debate on whether the net turnover was generated within the EU and therefore whether the CSDDD would apply to those businesses.

 1. Businesses with a franchising or licensing business model

-The obligation to publish a CS3D report also applies to businesses that entered into – or are the ultimate parent company of a group that entered into – franchising/licensing agreements (ensuring a common identity and business concept) in the EU that meet certain financial thresholds4.
+The obligation to publish a CSDDD report also applies to businesses that entered into — or are the ultimate parent company of a group that entered into — franchising or licensing agreements (i.e., those that ensure a common identity and business concept) in the EU that meet certain financial thresholds.4

-For EU businesses, the financial threshold under this category (EUR 80 million in turnover) is higher than the one under the CSRD (EUR 50 million in turnover), so it is likely that many franchising or licensing EU businesses will be simultaneously in scope of the CS3D and CSRD if they also meet at least one other test under the CSRD5.
-There may howeber be circumstances where an EU franchising business has limited personnel and assets in the EU due to the nature of their business (franchise), so they may not be caught under the CSRD.
+For EU businesses, the financial threshold associated with this category (EUR 80 million in turnover) is higher than its counterpart under the CSRD (EUR 50 million in turnover).
+Therefore, it is likely that many EU businesses based on franchising or licensing models will fall simultaneously within the scope of the CSDDD and the CSRD if they also meet at least one other threshold under the CSRD.5 However, there may be circumstances in which an EU franchising business has limited personnel and assets in the EU due to the nature of their business, so they may not be caught by the CSRD.

-It is worth noting that the CS3D goes beyond the reporting exercise under the CSRD, imposing behavioral obligations upon businesses with regards to their due diligence and transition plan.
-The exemption explained here is therefore limited to reporting and does not extend to actions that need to be implemented by businesses.
+It is worth noting that the CSDDD goes beyond the reporting exercise under the CSRD, imposing behavioral obligations on businesses with regard to their due diligence and climate transition plan.
+The exemption explained above is therefore limited to reporting and does not extend to actions that must be implemented by businesses under the CSDDD.

-The timeline for reporting is aligned with the wider CS3D obligations for businesses in scope, detailed in our previous deep dive on scope (here).
-The obligations for most EU businesses in scope will kick-in in 2027 and 2028, but as explained above, these are likely to be exempt from reporting as they are likely in scope of the CSRD.
-For all other businesses that may not be able to rely on the CS3D reporting exemption – notably non-EU businesses and those under the "franchise and licensing" category – CS3D reporting obligations will only start from 2029 onwards.
+The timeline for reporting is aligned with the wider CSDDD obligations for in-scope businesses, as detailed in our previous deep dive on scope (see here).
+The obligations for most in-scope EU businesses will commence in 2027 and 2028, but, as explained above, these businesses are likely to be exempt from reporting as they will likely fall within the scope of the CSRD.
+For other businesses that may not be able to rely on the CSDDD reporting exemption — notably non-EU businesses and those under the "franchise and licensing" category — CSDDD reporting obligations will only start from 2029 onward.

 1 Corporate Sustainability Reporting Directive — Directive 2013/34/EU.